Alexei Makeyev

-Alexei Makeyev (born 25 November 1991) is a Russian professional ice hockey player who is currently an unrestricted free agent.
-He most recently played for HC Vityaz of the Kontinental Hockey League (KHL).
+Alexei Makeyev (born 25 November 1991) is a Russian professional ice hockey player who currently plays for HC Yugra of the Supreme Hockey League (VHL).

 Makeyev made his Kontinental Hockey League (KHL) debut playing with Avtomobilist Yekaterinburg during the 2012–13 KHL season.

 As a free agent, Makeyev was signed to a one-year contract, joining his third KHL club in Avangard Omsk on 18 August 2024.